SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 ### Topic {#topic}

-MQTT Service topics are mapped to the Messaging Service subscriptions of the same name.
+MQTT Service topics are mapped to the Messaging Service subscriptions with identical names, including additional URL encoding.
 The Messaging Service subscriptions reliably store the topic messages for asynchronous processing.
 The messages stored on these subscriptions can be consumed using a dedicated [Java Client](/device-integration/mqtt-service#java-client).